WALDORF PROGRAMME

 • Academic Rigour through Artistic Experience

 Our students engage with the subject matter artistically through drawing, drama, movement, and narrative.
-This "feeling" approach to thinking ensures that knowledge sinks deeply into the memory and becomes a living part of the student.
+This approach to learning ensures that knowledge sinks deeply into the memory and becomes a living part of the student.

 How Children Learn?